Kxvin1/filter/README.md

 ## Quick Search

-- If a User doesn't want to type anything in the search bar and just wants to see the best coffee shops, they can click 'Quick Search' at the otp
+- If a User doesn't want to type anything in the search bar and just wants to see the best coffee shops, they can click 'Quick Search' at the top
-- Quick Search displays our top coffee businesses ordered by their rating
+- Quick Search displays Filter's top coffee businesses sorted by their rating

 ![Quick Search](https://i.imgur.com/16HbISN.jpeg)